web-infra-dev/modern.js/website/module-tools/docs/en/guide/basic/modify-output-product.md

 });
 ```

-In the above code implementation, `preset.NPM_LIBRARY` corresponds to the preset string `"npm-library"`, which represents the `"npm-library"` equivalent of a multi-group build-related configuration.
-We traverse the `NPM_LIBRARY` array, which contains multiple `buildConfig` objects, with the `map` method.
-We make a shallow copy of the original `buildConfig` object and modify the shallow copy to get `buildConfig.target`, specifying it as `es5`.
+In the above code implementation, `preset.NPM_LIBRARY` corresponds to the preset string `"npm-library"`, which represents the equivalent of `"npm-library"` for multiple sets of build-related configurations.
+We traverse the `NPM_LIBRARY` array, which contains multiple `buildConfig` objects, using the `map` method.
+We made a shallow copy of the original `buildConfig` object and modified the value of the `target` after the shallow copy, specifying it as `es5`.

 > NPM_LIBRARY`, you can check it with [BuildPreset API](/api/config/build-preset).
 The`preset`object contains not only`NPM_LIBRARY`, but also other similar constants.
+> We can not only use `preset.NPM_LIBRARY` to get the build configuration corresponding to `"npm-library"`, but also `preset['npm-library']` in this way.

 So what is the `buildConfig` object here?
 What is the basis for the build product feature mentioned before?